tilap/koa-upload-mw/README.md

   - upload (return specific uplaoder data)
 - workflow are independent: if one failed, the other can works

-The package comes with built-in simple rules (filesize min/max, mimetypes in/out, request path, input field value) and a localfile uploader.
+The package comes with built-in simple rules (filesize min/max, mimetypes in/out, request path, input field, headers) and a localfile uploader.
 You can easily add your owns rules

 This middleware doesn't
   - serve files (you can do it with koa-static, nginx/apache, your cdn...)